Fly Tipping Analysis: London and England

 1 fly tip per 10 London homes

-London has an average of 11 fly tips annually per 100 homes, compared to a national average of 3.
-On the face of it therefore, the fly tipping challenge in London is over 300% worse than the rest of the country.
+London has an average statistic of 11 fly-tips annually per 100 homes, compared to a national average of 3.
+Therefore, the challenge in London is over 300% worse than in the rest of the country.

-Fun fact – since London has more than one fly tipping incident per year for every 10 London homes and assuming you (dear reader) are not a fly tipper ….
-Then on average one in nine of your neighbours is a fly tipper!
+Fun fact – since London has more than one fly-tipping incident per year for every 10 London homes and assuming you (dear reader) are not a fly-tipper, on average, one in nine of your neighbours is a fly-tipper!

-Map of fly tipping rates in England by region in 2020
+Map of rates in England by region in 2020

-Islington, Bromley, Barnet, Kingston and Bexley are the boroughs with the lowest fly tipping rates per household.
-Brent, Camden, Haringey, Hounslow and Redbridge are the London boroughs with the highest fly tipping rates and between them accounted for more a third of all fly tipping in London in 2020.
+Digging into the analysis, Islington, Bromley, Barnet, Kingston and Bexley are the boroughs with the lowest fly-tipping rates per household.
+Conversely, Brent, Camden, Haringey, Hounslow and Redbridge are the London boroughs with the highest fly-tipping rates and between them accounted for more than a third of all fly-tipping in London in 2020.